 Summary of meeting 19/06/2012

 Presented some designs with the highest average efficiency factors of animals, within runs and tags, based on some sets of design parameters.
-These were
+These were:

 a) Phase 1 experiment: 2 treatments, each treatment assigned to 3 animals.
 Phase 2 experiment: 6 runs with 4 tags.